Seasawher/mathlib4-help/docs/attributes.md

 ## builtin_command_elab
  (builtin) command elaborator
+Registers a command elaborator for the given syntax node kind.

+A command elaborator should have type `Lean.Elab.Command.CommandElab` (which is `Lean.Syntax → Lean.Elab.Term.CommandElabM Unit`), i.e. should take syntax of the given syntax node kind as a parameter and perform an action.

+The `elab_rules` and `elab` commands should usually be preferred over using this attribute directly.

 ## builtin_command_parser
  Builtin parser

 ## builtin_delab
- (builtin) Register a delaborator.
+ (builtin) Register a delaborator
+Registers a delaborator.

-  [delab k] registers a declaration of type `Lean.PrettyPrinter.Delaborator.Delab` for the `Lean.Expr` constructor `k`.
+`@[delab k]` registers a declaration of type `Lean.PrettyPrinter.Delaborator.Delab` for the `Lean.Expr` constructor `k`.
 Multiple delaborators for a single constructor are tried in turn until the first success.
 If the term to be delaborated is an application of a constant `c`, elaborators for `app.c` are tried first; this is also done for `Expr.const`s ("nullary applications") to reduce special casing.
 If the term is an `Expr.mdata` with a single key `k`, `mdata.k` is tried first.

 ## builtin_doElem_parser
  Builtin parser

 ## builtin_doc
- make the docs and location of this declaration available as a builtin
+ make the docs and location of this declaration available as a builtin Makes the documentation and location of a declaration available as a builtin.

+This allows the documentation of core Lean features to be visible without importing the file they are defined in.
+This is only useful during bootstrapping and should not be used outside of the Lean source code.

 ## builtin_formatter
  (builtin) Register a formatter for a parser.
+Registers a formatter for a parser.

-  [formatter k] registers a declaration of type `Lean.PrettyPrinter.Formatter` for the `SyntaxNodeKind` `k`.
+`@[formatter k]` registers a declaration of type `Lean.PrettyPrinter.Formatter` to be used for formatting syntax of kind `k`.

 ## builtin_incremental
  (builtin) Marks an elaborator (tactic or command, currently) as supporting incremental elaboration.
 For unmarked elaborators, the corresponding snapshot bundle field in the elaboration context is unset so as to prevent accidental, incorrect reuse.
+Marks an elaborator (tactic or command, currently) as supporting incremental elaboration.

+For unmarked elaborators, the corresponding snapshot bundle field in the elaboration context is unset so as to prevent accidental, incorrect reuse.

 ## builtin_inductive_elab
- (builtin) Register an elaborator for inductive types Environment extension to register inductive type elaborator commands.
+ (builtin) Register an elaborator for inductive types Registers an inductive type elaborator for the given syntax node kind.

+Commands registered using this attribute are allowed to be used together in mutual blocks with other inductive type commands.
+This attribute is mostly used internally for `inductive` and `structure`.

+An inductive type elaborator should have type `Lean.Elab.Command.InductiveElabDescr`.

 ## builtin_init
- initialization procedure for global references
+ initialization procedure for global references Registers a builtin initialization procedure.

+This attribute is used internally to define builtin initialization procedures for bootstrapping and should not be used otherwise.

 ## builtin_level_parser
  Builtin parser

 ## builtin_macro
  (builtin) macro elaborator
+Registers a macro expander for a given syntax node kind.

+A macro expander should have type `Lean.Macro` (which is `Lean.Syntax → Lean.MacroM Lean.Syntax`),
+i.e. should take syntax of the given syntax node kind as a parameter and produce different syntax in the same syntax category.

+The `macro_rules` and `macro` commands should usually be preferred over using this attribute directly.

 ## builtin_missing_docs_handler
  (builtin) adds a syntax traversal for the missing docs linter

 ## builtin_parenthesizer
  (builtin) Register a parenthesizer for a parser.
+Registers a parenthesizer for a parser.

-  [parenthesizer k] registers a declaration of type `Lean.PrettyPrinter.Parenthesizer` for the `SyntaxNodeKind` `k`.
+`@[parenthesizer k]` registers a declaration of type `Lean.PrettyPrinter.Parenthesizer` to be used for parenthesizing syntax of kind `k`.

 ## builtin_prec_parser
  Builtin parser